 Frequently Asked Questions

 Yes.
-You will need to complete the full VI Consortium program in addition to 12 credits of general special education courses.
+You will need to complete the full VI Consortium program in addition to general special education courses.
 These are, Introduction to Special Education, Positive Behavior Supports, Consultation and Collaboration, and Language Development and Reading.
 (Note: these courses go by different titles for some universities.).
 You will also need to complete internship/practicum credits.

 Graduate application deadlines for each semester vary between participating universities.
 Check the participating university website or contact your university liaison for more information.
 The VI Consortium application is due at least one month before courses begin for the starting semester.

 Braille is a fundamental and essential skill for students who are blind and visually impaired to access literacy.
 All teacher candidates must satisfactorily pass six credits of braille coursework and master Unified English Braille (literary and numeric), Nemeth Code, and other specialized braille codes.
 This includes the ability to read, write, transcribe, and produce braille codes with electronic and manual methods (brailler and slate & stylus).
 Candidates in braille courses must also demonstrate the ability to plan for and teach braille literacy lessons, write IEP goals, and evaluate progress with data-based evidence.